Bhuvanashri2364-KB/sales-performance-analysis/README.md

 ## 📊 Visualization Summary

-The Power BI dashboard highlights key performance metrics including sales, profit, and discount impact across categories and regions.
+The Power BI dashboard provides a comprehensive view of sales performance, profitability, and discount impact across categories, products, and regions.

 Key visuals include: